Rockies Road Trip

 Indiana to Montana to.................

 We really don't know how to title this adventure.
-We have been preparing for a little less than a year by researching destinations, buying equipment but most importantly improving our fitness and sense of balance.
+We have been preparing for a little less than a year by researching destinations, buying equipment and most importantly improving our fitness and sense of balance.
 I could go on and on about this fitness activity which was centered around the Athletic and Wellness Center of Earlham College, and the tortious interval training classes but not here, not now.

 Maybe we should refer to this adventure as the Medicare Ski Bums Road Trip.

-In years past ski resorts would acknowledge longer life skiers by offering free lift passes to skiers who were 70 or older.
-Now with greater longevity and improved fitness most resorts only offer a senior discount tickets for skiers older than 65, so there is no reason for us to wait until one of us turns 70 to pursue this adventure.
+In years past ski resorts would acknowledge longer life skiers by offering free passes to skiers who were 70 or older.
+Today with greater longevity and improved fitness most resorts only offer a senior discount for skiers older than 65, so there is no reason for us to wait until one of us turns 70 to pursue this adventure.
 Although we have skied for almost thirty years we did take a ten year plus hiatus during our circumnavigation, but now we are back at it and yearn for fresh mountain air and the thrill of running downhill, no matter how green or how groomed.
 Equipment has changed dramatically since we bought our first set of skis over twenty years ago, and not only the equipment but the experience is different with everyone stopping to take a selfie (please no duck face) and a GoPro is attached to helmets (today some 70 to 80% of skiers wear a helmet), sticks or body parts.

 So we are off on 2 January first to do a little sight seeing at Badlands National Park and Mount Rushmore.